greleigh/Logic-GU/_pages/lindstrom-lectures.md

 ## The Lindström Lectures 2023 edition

-The 2023 Lindström Lectures will be given by **Rineke Verbrugge**, Professor of Logic and Cognition at the Bernoulli Institute of Mathematics, Computer Science and Artifical Intelligence, University of Groningen, The Netherlands.
+The 2023 Lindström Lectures will be given by **Rineke Verbrugge**, Professor of Logic and Cognition at the Bernoulli Institute of Mathematics, Computer Science and Artificial Intelligence, University of Groningen, The Netherlands.

 The Public Lindström Lecture will take place on **Thursday, 11 May 2023, 18--20** in the Faculty of Humanities.
 For room location, see the [homepage of the Lindström Lectures](https://www.gu.se/en/flov/the-lindstrom-lectures).